Lier-l/tyu-t.github.io/_posts/2018-07-01-Fight-with-Jekyll-and-GitHub.md

 ## an idea

-An idea came to me, although the blog site is set up, it don't be used to do something, because I usually write blog at CSDN.After all, CSDN is the technology blog, it can not upload all things, so I decided to write blogs which are not technology blogs at the site, for example diary...
+An idea came to me, although the blog site is set up, it don't be used to do something, because I usually write blogs at CSDN.After all, CSDN is the technology blog, it can not upload all things, so I decided to write blogs which are not technology blogs at the site, for example diary...

-I suddenly wonder again, I decided to use it as a English diary platform.
+An idea came to me again, I decided to use it as an English diary platform.

 Do what you say, so it is why it is here.